School boards should represent your community needs — so it’s important for them to hear from you. Here are some tips to help you speak up.

 Get ready

-• Use our contact your school leaders tool to find and email your school board members.
+• Use our contact your school leaders tool to find and email your school board members in advance.
+Tell them you will be at the next meeting to discuss arts education.

 • Recruit other community members to attend with you.
 Learn more about engaging youth in advocacy with this flyer (in English and Spanish)!